1eemur/pokefirered-et/README.md

-# Pokémon FireRed and LeafGreen
+# Pokémon FireRed and LeafGreen Estonian Translation

-This is a decompilation of English Pokémon FireRed and LeafGreen.
+This is an in-progress Estonian translation of Pokémon FireRed and LeafGreen, forked from [pret's disassembly](https://github.com/pret/pokefirered).

 It builds the following ROM images: